Tower house: Caucasus and Asia

 One theory suggests that private tower-like structures proliferate in areas where central authority is weak, leading to a need for a status symbol incorporating private defences against small-scale attacks.
 For example, the North Caucasus was a country where fierce competition over limited natural resources led to chronic feuding between neighbours.
-There are numerous examples of tower houses in Svanetia, Chechnya and Ingushetia, where a clan-like social structure survived well into the 20th century.
+There are numerous examples of tower houses in Svaneti, Chechnya and Ingushetia, where a clan-like social structure survived well into the 20th century.
 Numerous examples of Svan tower houses are found in Chazhashi and Ushguli.
 See Vainakh tower architecture for details.

-The Yemeni city of Shibam has hundreds of tower houses, some of which are among the tallest mud buildings in the world.
-Many other buildings in the Asir and Al-Bahah provinces of Saudi Arabia also have many stone towers and tower houses called a "qasaba".
+The Yemeni city of Shibam has hundreds of tower houses.

 Similarly, hundreds of Tibetan tower houses dot the so-called Tribal Corridor in Western Sichuan, some 50 metres high with as many as 13 star-like points, and the oldest are thought to be 1,200 years old.
 They appear to have been created as much for prestige among village families as for defence.

 Kaiping and some other towns in South China retain a plethora of watchtowers, or diaolous.
 Although they were built mainly as protection against forays by bandits, many of them also served as living quarters.
 Some of them were built by a single family, some by several families together or by entire village communities.